GheisMohammadi/Dr.Harmony/README.md

 # Dr.Harmony
+``
+This tool is still under development and is not ready yet for public ``

-A comprehensive graphical tool for inspecting and  tweaking harmony node
+A comprehensive graphical tool for inspecting, troubleshooting and tweaking a harmony node

+# how to use this tool?
+Simply copy the `drharmony.sh` to your server and run it